-Once you locate your weep holes, check them regularly to see if there are any debris in them that could plug them up.
+Once you locate your weep holes, be sure to check them regularly to see if there is any debris in them that could plug them up.
 If they are plugged, you can easily clean them out with a pin or wire brush so they can vent.
 While weep holes are crucial for ventilation they can also be a source for pests to enter your house if not installed properly.
 Check regularly for pests as well.

 Stains: Over years of exposure to the elements, your stucco siding can become stained.
 Most stains are a result of mildew or mold, but can also be caused by leaks in your roof that are spilling onto your walls.
 Luckily, most stucco stains can be cleaned off with a mild soap and a little scrubbing.
 For more stubborn stains though, a mixture of mild bleach will remove the discoloration.
 Stains may not pose a problem in terms of damage, but they affect curb appeal in a big way.
 For instance, you can often fetch a slightly higher selling price or rental rate for your property when it looks new, according to this vacation rental cleaning service.

 Painting vs. Refinishing: We are just kidding, there is no comparison between the two.
 Don’t paint your stucco.
 Paint on your stucco will close off its natural ability to regulate itself.
 Under your stucco next to your frame is a membrane that prevents moisture from entering your home.
 Because of this, moisture under the surface and in the wall is forced out externally.
 Paint seals the pores that stucco vents water through, trapping it inside.
 This leads to your paint to quickly bubble or flake off, meaning your low maintenance wall is now high maintenance.
 A similar analogy for understanding updates is with your driveway.
 You wouldn’t paint it, but instead refinish it using a method similar to what Nashville Sealcoating recommends.